psiace-archive/awesome-stars/README.md

 ## C++

+- [rockset/rocksdb-cloud](https://github.com/rockset/rocksdb-cloud) - A library that provides an embeddable, persistent key-value store for fast storage optimized for AWS
+- [anbox/anbox](https://github.com/anbox/anbox) - Anbox is a container-based approach to boot a full Android system on a regular GNU/Linux system
 - [ideawu/ssdb](https://github.com/ideawu/ssdb) - SSDB - A fast NoSQL database, an alternative to Redis
 - [rnbguy/oopsla21artifact](https://github.com/rnbguy/oopsla21artifact) -
 - [blenk92/linux-subsystem-for-linux](https://github.com/blenk92/linux-subsystem-for-linux) - A tiny utility that allows using tools of other distros (almost) natively